hojott/www/README.md

 npm run dev
 ```

-# License
+## License

 Advertisements under public/ads have all rights reserved.
+I do not take credit for making them.

 The flying cat -gif public/cat.gif is licensed under CC BY-SA 2.5 HR Deed and not by me.
 Original can be found [here](https://blog.dnevnik.hr/malecka22/2009/03/1626010727/zabavno.html).